 Engineered wood panels or boards may require periodic coatings of finish to maintain their appearance, depending on the type of finish used, whereas high-quality finishes naturally last long.
 As for vinyl siding, it requires occasional cleaning and repainting to keep looking new.

-Both engineered wood and fiber cement siding are eco-friendly, low-maintenance, and appealing.
+Both composite wood and fiber cement siding are eco-friendly, low-maintenance, and appealing.
 However, there are some points of distinction that we’ll use to compare the two materials.

 High-quality manufactured wood panels are incredibly resistant to impacts.
 However, most fiber cement boards crack and break under high impacts and pressure.

 Finally, your choice should depend on your local climate, personal taste, and budget.
-For instance, engineered wood siding can be a great choice if you want a better material that offers excellent durability and increased home value.
+For instance, composite wood can be a great choice if you want a better material that offers excellent durability and increased home value.

-Additionally, you can compare many other types of house siding materials and styles.
+Additionally, you can compare many other house siding materials.
 The final results depend on the quality of the product and its installation.

 At RST Roofing and Renovations, we are dedicated to helping homeowners build the house of their dreams and get the best resale value.
 If you are looking for new house siding in Atlanta, GA, we can help you select the right one.